Coaxgames/NotifyModuleV1-Reworked/README.md

 ```
 # Copyright concerns?
 ```
-1: These Assets provides no majour value over notifyV2 or V3, its simply being kept up-to-date. with active support and community Collabs
+1: These Assets provides no majour value over notifyV2 or V3, its simply being kept up-to-date. with active support and community support
-2: Any material made by myself does NOT reflect @Starnamics Ability to program or Maintain NotifyV1
+2: Any material made by myself does NOT reflect @Starnamics Ability to program or Maintain projects
 3: These scripts/assets are subject to change are open source to others
 ```
 # Can i help build NotifyV1? or Create new assets?